 Established in 1897, the Saturday Art School provides art education to more than 300 children per year in art disciplines ranging from Art Foundations to Interactive Media.
 The program serves students aged 3 to 18.
 Students receive instruction in the art/design techniques using the materials and tools used by artists, architects, and designers.
-All classes are taught on Pratt's campus by college and graduate students enrolled in the Art & Design Education Department who are supervised by Pratt faculty.
+All classes are taught on Pratt's campus by college and graduate students enrolled in the Art and Design Education Department who are supervised by Pratt faculty.
 As such, the program serves as a teaching laboratory for Pratt students, enabling them to hone their pedagogical skills.
-The goals of Saturday Art School are to give children opportunities that they might not otherwise have to develop their potential as creative individuals and to provide a learning laboratory for Art & Design Education students.
+The goals of Saturday Art School are to give children opportunities that they might not otherwise have to develop their potential as creative individuals and to provide a learning laboratory for Art and Design Education students.

 Design Initiative for Community Empowerment (DICE)

 Established in 2005, DICE is a two-year after school program that offers Brooklyn high school students a foundation in the various design disciplines, such as architecture, industrial, fashion, and graphic design.
 DICE operates from September to May in two semester-long sessions.
 Classes are held twice a week after school and are taught by professional art and design instructors.
 The program offers students an introduction to design, through studio work and instruction, tours of graduate-level and professional design studios, public exhibitions, and visits from accomplished designers.
 DICE seeks to foster critical thinking and literacy, as well as an understanding of design.
 Students leave the DICE program with a portfolio of work and the ability to write about and discuss design and employ design-related problem-solving techniques.
 The goal of DICE is to introduce Brooklyn youth to career and advanced educational opportunities in design and to prepare them to purse these opportunities through a design education program to which they would not otherwise have access.